danielgtaylor/huma/docs/docs/features/request-validation.md

 | Tag      | Description                       | Example         |
 | -------- | --------------------------------- | --------------- |
 | `hidden` | Hide parameter from documentation | `hidden:"true"` |

+## Advanced Validation

+When using custom JSON Schemas, i.e. not generated from Go structs, it's possible to utilize a few more validation rules.
+The following schema fields are respected by the built-in validator:

+-   `not` for negation
+-   `oneOf` for exclusive inputs
+-   `anyOf` for matching one-or-more
+-   `allOf` for schema unions

+See [`huma.Schema`](https://pkg.go.dev/github.com/danielgtaylor/huma/v2#Schema) for more information.
+Note that it may be easier to use a custom [resolver](./request-resolvers.md) to implement some of these rules.

 ## Dive Deeper